tomgeek27/pokedex/README.md

 # Pokedex

+This is a [Java Micronaut](https://micronaut.io/) project.

 ## Prerequisites

-The main requirements is the JDK.
+The main requirements is the JDK (in this project the JDK 21 will be used).
 You may want use [**SDKMAN**](https://sdkman.io/) to easily handle all the JDK version on your local computer.

 ## How to run